jnwatson/py-lmdb/README.md

 the tests under your desired target Python release, as the Travis CI build has a bad habit of breaking due to external factors approximately every 3 months.

+# Python Version Support Statement

+This project has been around for a while.
+Previously, it supported all the way back to before 2.5.
+Currently py-lmdb supports Python 2.7, Python >= 3.4, and pypy.

+Python 2.7 is now end-of-life.
+If you are still using Python 2.7, you should strongly considering porting to Python 3.

+That said, this project will continue to support running on Python 2.7 until Travis CI or Appveyor remove support for it.

 # Sponsored by The Vertex Project

 My current employer, [The Vertex Project](https://vertex.link/) is generously sponsoring my time to maintain py-lmdb.
 If you like open source and systems programming in Python, check us out.
-We could definitely use some more hands.